fcseidl/fractalinator/README.md

 ## Overview

-The above image started as a simple doodle of a Dr. Doofenshmirtz-style ray gun, until it was *fractalinated!* To fractalinate your own drawing, follow the steps below:
+The above image started as a simple doodle of a Dr. Doofenshmirtz-style ray gun, until it was *fractalinated!* More similar images are at the bottom of this README!
+To fractalinate your own drawing, follow the steps below:
 1. Clone this repository: ```git clone https://github.com/fcseidl/fractalinator.git```
 2. Make sure you have the dependencies listed below.
 3. Screenshot the words or picture you wish to fractalinate, and save the screenshot as a ```.png``` file in your newly cloned ```fractalinator``` directory.